mekaron/articles/agilecontent/agilecontentcreation.md

 Often, in trying to achieve a 'ready for the world' publication, people tend to spend a lot of time on phrasing and rephrasing what they would like to say.
 Especially for the MVP, but possibly for all versions of your publication, having a good story is more effective than creating a perfect text.

-In order to create the MVP you have to stay true to the principle in mind of 'maximizing the work not done'.
+In order to create the MVP you have to stay true to the principle of 'maximizing the work not done'.
 Do the work that is necessary to make your piece valuable, but do not fall into the trap of wanting to make it perfect.

+If you do this, you will reach a complete story sooner, and the structure of your piece will not be cluttered with digressions.

 2. less writer's blocks
 3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
 4. early feedback from editors and therefore a broader perspective
 5. less frustration when receiving feedback